gust/data-challenge/README.md

 |name |The name of the investor group|

-__deals__: Represents an funding application between a startup and an investor group
+__deals__: Represents a funding application between a startup and an investor group

 |Column|Description|
 |------|-----------|